Font Psychology: How to Pick the Right Typeface for Your Brand

 Typography is an integral part of building a brand’s identity and voice.

-Always remember to keep your brand’s customer persona in mind when choosing a font.
+Remember to keep your brand’s customer persona in mind when choosing a font.
 It should match how your customers feel (and should feel) about your brand.

 However, don’t let these guidelines stop you from experimenting with your designs.
 As Pablo Picasso once said, “Learn the rules like a pro so that you can break them like an artist.”